codeguy/php-the-right-way/_posts/07-01-01-Databases.md

 {% endhighlight %}

 This is terrible code.
 You are inserting a raw query parameter into a SQL query.
-This will get you hacked in a heartbeat, using a practice called [SQL Injection](http://wiki.hashphp.org/Validation).
+This will get you hacked in a heartbeat, using a practice called [SQL Injection].
 Just imagine if a hacker passes in an inventive `id` parameter by calling a URL like `http://domain.com/?id=1%3BDELETE+FROM+users`.
 This will set the `$_GET['id']` variable to `1;DELETE FROM users` which will delete all of your users!
 Instead, you should sanitize the ID input using PDO bound parameters.

 {% highlight php %}
 <?php